 By becoming a Local Corporate Sponsor of KQED, you will help your company achieve your goals by aligning with one of the many targeted and integrated media Sponsorship Opportunities available.
 Your company will receive high visibility, corporate credibility, and an uncluttered environment that makes your message stand out.

-With a combined weekly audience of over 2.3 million listeners, viewers and web users (Scarborough Research, San Francisco, Feb 2011-Jan 2012), sponsorship with one or more of KQED's platforms will:
+With an unduplicated weekly audience of nearly 2.6 million listeners, viewers and web users (Source: ScarboroughNielsen, San Francisco CA market, February'15-January'16, A18+), sponsorship with one or more of KQED's platforms will:

 - Increase your visibility before a regional audience of thousands of engaged, active and loyal users